 The harvesting website

-I created a test environment so that I could evaluate the suspicious link that was caught by Barracuda Sentinel.
+I created a test environment so that I could evaluate the suspicious link included in this message.
 This webpage displayed like a normal safe page would, both in Google Chrome and Microsoft Edge.
 There were no browser warnings that the site was malicious, likely because we caught the threat before it was widely known.

 As you can see in the URL, this is an SSL encrypted website.
 And to reiterate, it’s not being flagged as malicious.

-To sum up, an Office 365 email attack is sending victims to a credential harvesting site that has an SSL certificate signed by Microsoft.
+To sum up, an Microsoft 365 email attack is sending victims to a credential harvesting site that has an SSL certificate signed by Microsoft.

 How is this possible?